cgkineo/adapt-nudge/README.md

 The user can dimiss the plp reminder by clicking 'Got it' or opening page-level progress and the nudge will not show again.

+In addition to drawing user attention to page-level progress and prompting the user to scroll, the extension also helps users become familiar with trickle.
+After a period of inactivity, if the trickle button is visible then the user will receive a nudge.
+Clicking 'Got it' will dismiss the trickle nudge and it will not show again.

 N.B. completing a component signifies that the user is actively engaging with the learning and therefore resets the timer.
 Naturally, when the user scrolls through the content this action also resets the timer.

 # Configuration